BelledonneCommunications/linphone-sdk/README.md

 Please note that the Xcode backend is very slow: about one hour of build time, compared to approximately 15 mn for Ninja.

+⚙ Note to developers: If a new Apple `.framework` folder needs to be added to the iOS build, remember to update the [NuGet iOS project] to include it.

+[NuGet iOS project]: cmake/NuGet/Xamarin/LinphoneSDK.Xamarin/LinphoneSDK.Xamarin.iOS/LinphoneSDK.Xamarin.iOS.csproj

 ### Android (using Docker)

 Download the Docker image of the Android build environment: